Skip to main content

 By inhibiting this enzyme, finasteride can disrupt this developmental pathway in a male fetus, leading to ambiguous genitalia and other serious congenital abnormalities.
 This is analogous to the genetic condition known as 5-alpha reductase deficiency, where individuals with a 46,XY karyotype are born with female-appearing or ambiguous external genitalia.

 The risk is so well-defined that pregnant women are advised to avoid even handling crushed or broken finasteride tablets to prevent potential absorption through the skin.
-This highlights that the discussion around finasteride in is one of managing a clinical symptom while navigating a very specific and serious reproductive risk.
+This highlights that the discussion around finasteride in premenopausal women is one of managing a clinical symptom while navigating a very specific and serious reproductive risk.
 The solution is a clinical protocol that pairs the therapeutic benefits of the medication with an unwavering commitment to preventing pregnancy.

 Hormonal Impact of Finasteride (5mg/day) in Premenopausal Women